carter-j-h/iterable-python-wrapper/README.md

 # IterableWrapper
-Python Wrapper for the Iterable API, more details coming soon
+Python Wrapper for the Iterable API.
+Current version is 0.9

 ## Installation